jkeuper/jkeuper.github.io/_posts/2018-11-19-game-of-life.md

 ---

 In 1970 the "Game of Life" was created by the British mathematician John Conway.
 A discrete mathematics model to mimic the behavior of living cells.

-Too much or too little living cells will reduce the population of cells.
+In this cellular automation, too much or too little living cells will reduce the population of cells.
 The right amount of living cells will keep the process of creating and destroying cells in balance, whilst generating facinating patterns.

 I just had to create a quick and simple implementation of the Game of Life.
 So I created a Javascript version which you can check out [here](/projects/game-of-life/).
 The implementation is straight forward, but a nice excercise anyway.